arshwell/monolith/README.md

 ### Contributing

-Thank you for considering contributing to the ArshWell framework!
+Thank you for considering contributing to the Arshwell framework!

 - Fork the repo, from GitHub
 - Run, from terminal, in the root of your project: <br>
   `composer require [your-user]/[your-new-fork] --prefer-source`
-    - In that way, you can modify ArshWell directly inside your vendor's project
+    - In that way, you can modify Arshwell directly inside your vendor's project
-    - And after that, just `git commit` & `git push` the ArshWell from you vendor
+    - And after that, just `git commit` & `git push` the Arshwell from you vendor
-- Come back to GitHub ArshWell and create a Pull Request
+- Come back to GitHub Arshwell and create a Pull Request
     - Explain the problem you've found
     - Present the solution you've implemented;

 ### Code of Conduct

-In order to ensure that the ArshWell community is welcoming to all, please review and abide by the CODE_OF_CONDUCT.md.
+In order to ensure that the Arshwell community is welcoming to all, please review and abide by the CODE_OF_CONDUCT.md.

 ### Security Vulnerabilities

-If you’ve found a security issue in ArshWell, please use the procedure described in [SECURITY](https://github.com/arshwell/monolith/security/policy).
+If you’ve found a security issue in Arshwell, please use the procedure described in [SECURITY](https://github.com/arshwell/monolith/security/policy).

 In that situation, please, don't create an issue.

 ### License

-The ArshWell framework is open-sourced software licensed under the MIT license.
+The Arshwell framework is open-sourced software licensed under the MIT license.